"Be kinder than is necessary"

 and at the same time others find some of our hard things easy.

-The true standard is loving each other for what we all are: God’s creation
+The true standard is loving each other for what we all are: God’s

 and living and working together for the good of all.